Diesel8/IVAC2-EBBU-FIRDEF-MANUAL/docs/labels/groundLabels.md

 The Arrival Ground Label shows a green label background with white text.

-##Label Fields
+###Label Fields

 | Normal        | Extended      |
 | ------------- |---------------|
 | ![Normal Ground Arrival Label Image](ground-arrival-normal.png "Normal Ground Arrival Label Image")      | ![Extended Ground Arrival Label Image](ground-arrival-extended.png "Extended Ground Arrival Label Image")  |

-The *normal label* shows us basic info such as callsign, aircraft type and wake turbulence category.
+The *normal label* shows us basic info such as callsign, aircraft type, wake turbulence category and Gate (gate will only be shown when specified in the GATE Field).

 The *extended label* shows us more infomration consisting of: